linode/ndproxy/README.md

 - by using the mac of the local interface (and using the spoofed mac in the payload) we do not break any cam/switch tables along the way

+NOTE:
+the best way is still sending the prefix RAs without the onlink flag

 ### usage:
 tools comes with a systemd service unit and a /etc/default/ndproxy file
 update the file to your needs